SEO Content Writing

 How long should be the article?

 Well, there’s no one line answer to this.
-It depends on how your audience wants to consume the information.

 Do you also see the title when you click on one of the results?